 Food at one end and water at the other.
 Unless your bird is perched trained it should be caged when you go out, as this could cause injury to the bird and destruction of your home.

 Again, the macaw needs wood to chew on.
 It is a good idea to remove the perch and replace it with another piece the same diameter.
 Dried but not rotten wood is best.
 Hardwood is preferable to a soft wood.

-In the area below, the perch is a tray where you can put the paper to assist in the clean up of bird droppings and discarded food.
-It's best to change this every day to avoid any smells.
+In the area below the perch is a tray where you can put the paper to assist in the clean up of bird droppings and discarded food.
+It's best to change this every day to avoid any smells and flies.